Paul lived in Kaohsiung, Taiwan 1973-1979. He also studied Chinese Mandarin and Taiwanese at Yangmingshan near Taipei in 1984 and 1985.

 Arriving in Taiwan for Immersion Study

-At the beginning of August in 1984, I arrived in Taiwan with my family to embark upon a year of immersion study.
+At the beginning of August 1984, I arrived in Taiwan with my family to embark upon a year of immersion study.
 On a hot and humid night, I was met at Chiang Kai-Shek International Airport in Taoyuan by AIT personnel who transported my family and me to our housing on the mountain of Yangmingshan about 20 kilometers northwest of the center of Taipei.
 I was assigned quarters in a big old one-floor house in an area directly behind the gates of the Chinese Cultural College.
 This was in an old housing area originally constructed for the U.S. military in the 1950s.
 AIT-CLASS was within walking distance as well as the small village of Shantsehou and the main road with bus transportation into Taipei.
 All of this didn't matter because the government had paid to ship my car over to Taiwan.

 A few days after arriving in Taiwan, classes began at CLASS.
 The school was situated in two or three older one-story buildings in a little valley in the mountains.
 It had a school director's office, a small one-room library, and an audio-visual room.
-All of the other rooms were classrooms for a tutorial or small group classes.
+All of the other rooms were classrooms for tutorials or small group classes.

 Learning Chinese Mandarin in Taiwan